kovidgoyal/kitty/docs/color-stack.rst

-cursor                            The color of the text cursor                    Foreground color cursor_text                       The color of text under the cursor              Background color visual_bell                       The color of a visual bell                      Automatic color selection based on current screen colors second_transparent_background     A color that might be rendered semi-transparent No second color is made transparent
+cursor                            The color of the text cursor                    Foreground color cursor_text                       The color of text under the cursor              Background color visual_bell                       The color of a visual bell                      Automatic color selection based on current screen colors transparent_background_color1..8  A background color that is rendered             Unset
-                                  in addition to the default background color
+                                  with the specified opacity in cells that have the specified background color.
+An opacity
+                                  value less than zero means, use the :opt:`background_opacity` value.
 ================================= =============================================== ===============================

 In this table the third column shows what effect setting the color to *dynamic*